ibemedominic/consentmanagement/didomi/README.md

 ## 🧠 Purpose

-This project provides a set of Consent Management APIs.
+This project meets the requirements of a Consent Management API as described in the requirements of Didomi.
 The Project was implemented using Node JS, Typescript and Node js Express The Application runs on mysql server and requires a database to be created before use